 Our primary liquidity needs are to fund our working capital requirements, distributions to unitholders, approved capital projects and approved future expansion, development and acquisition opportunities.
-As a result of Morgan Stanley's October 2011 decision not to approve any "significant" acquisition or investment that we may propose for the foreseeable future, we anticipate that Morgan Stanley's decision will significantly constrain our ability to grow our business as we have previously disclosed we were seeking to do.
-We cannot currently predict how Morgan Stanley's decision and any such regulatory developments will otherwise affect Morgan Stanley's commodities business or the growth or development of our business, our financial condition or results of operations, or how significant any such effects could be.
+Future expansion, development and acquisition expenditures will depend on numerous factors, including approval by Morgan Stanley; the availability, economics and cost of appropriate acquisitions which we identify and evaluate; the economics, cost and required regulatory approvals with respect to the expansion and enhancement of existing systems and facilities; customer demand for the services we provide; local, state and federal governmental regulations; environmental compliance requirements; and the availability of debt financing and equity capital on acceptable terms.
 Further discussion of Morgan Stanley's current position with respect to approval of any proposed acquisitions and investments and the potential impact of such decision is set forth under the captions "Item 1.A.
-Risk Factors" and "Regulatory Matters" in Item 7 of our Annual Report on Form 10-K/A, Amendment No. 1, filed on May 3, 2012.
+Risk Factors" and "Regulatory Matters" in Item 7 of our Annual Report on Form 10-K, filed on March 12, 2013 and Note 2 of Notes to consolidated financial statements.

-We believe that we will be able to generate sufficient cash from operations in the future to fund our working capital requirements and our distributions to unitholders.
-We expect to initially fund our approved capital projects and our approved future expansion, development and acquisition opportunities, if any, with additional borrowings under our amended and restated senior secured credit facility, which replaced our existing senior secured credit facility effective March 9, 2011 (See Note 11 of Notes to consolidated financial statements).
-After initially funding expenditures for approved capital projects and approved future expansion, development and acquisition opportunities, if any, with borrowings under our amended and restated senior secured credit facility, we may raise funds through additional equity offerings and debt financing, which may include the issuance of senior unsecured notes.
-The proceeds of such equity offerings and debt financings may then be used to reduce our outstanding borrowings under our amended and restated senior secured credit facility.
+We expect to initially fund our approved capital projects and our approved future expansion, development and acquisition opportunities, if any, with additional borrowings under our credit facility (see Note 12 of Notes to consolidated financial statements).
+After initially funding expenditures for approved capital projects and approved future expansion, development and acquisition opportunities, if any, with borrowings under our credit facility, we may raise funds through additional equity offerings and debt financings.
+The proceeds of such equity offerings and debt financings may then be used to reduce our outstanding borrowings under our credit facility.

-Our capital expenditures for the three months ended March 31, 2012 were approximately \$5.1 million for terminal and pipeline facilities and assets to support these facilities.
-Management and the board of directors of our general partner have approved expansion capital projects that currently are or will be under construction with estimated completion dates that extend through July 31, 2012.
-At March 31, 2012, the remaining capital expenditures to complete the approved expansion capital projects are estimated to range from \$11 million to \$14 million.
-We expect to fund our expansion capital expenditures with additional borrowings under our amended and restated senior secured credit facility.
-The budgeted expansion capital projects include the following significant project:
+Our capital expenditures for the three months ended March 31, 2013 were approximately \$5.8 million for terminal and pipeline facilities and assets to support these facilities.
+In addition, we made cash investments during the three months ended March 31, 2013 of approximately \$57.0 million in unconsolidated affiliates.
+Management and the board of directors of our general partner have approved additional investments in BOSTCO and expansion capital projects at our existing terminals that currently are, or will be, under construction with estimated completion dates that extend through the first quarter of 2014.
+At March 31, 2013, the remaining expenditures to complete the approved additional investments and expansion capital projects are estimated to be approximately \$50 million.
+We expect to fund our future investments and expansion capital expenditures with additional borrowings under our credit facility.